fingerprintjs/fingerprintjs-pro-react/README.md

 export default App;
 ```

-The `useVisitorData` hook also returns a `getData` method which can make an API call on your command.
+The `useVisitorData` hook also returns a `getData` method you can use to make an API call on command.

 ```jsx
 // src/App.js